 A slight burn will probably heal on its own with no long-term complications.
 There are some symptoms of burn scars, especially more severe burn scars, that indicate a complication that could require additional medical help.

 When you burn your skin, its structural integrity is compromised.
 It creates openings that allow germs and bacteria to seep in.
 Minor infections are easy to treat.
 However, if the infection reaches your blood, it is called sepsis.
 This is a potentially fatal condition that needs to be treated aggressively by medical professionals.

 Most people do not link dehydration to burns.
 However, your skin plays a vital role in keeping moisture in and even attracting moisture from the air.
 When you have a serious burn, your body loses fluid.
 It may lose the ability to retain fluid.
 If you lose too much fluid, your blood volume will become so low that there is not sufficient fluid to keep your body functioning properly.

-Your skin is one of the most important temperatures regulating systems in your body.
+Your skin is one of the most important temperature regulating systems in your body.
 Perspiration and other functions help keep your body running at optimal temperatures.
 However, when your skin is damaged from a burn, you lose your ability to hold heat.
-Hypothermia, which is a rapid and dangerous to drop in body temperature, can occur.
+Hypothermia, which is a rapid and dangerous drop in body temperature, can occur.

 Tissue and Muscle Damage

 When scar tissue develops over a burn area, it can cause your skin to tighten to where you cannot move your bones or joints.
 If the burn goes all the way through your skin, it can affect your muscles and damage other tissues.
 A doctor may need to use surgical procedures to help you regain some flexibility.
 A physical therapist may also work with you.